boytchev/mannequin.js/README.md

     child.position.x = -3*time1;
     child.position.y = 4+cos(90*time1);

-    child.turn(-90-20*time1+20*time2);
-    child.tilt(10*time1);
+    child.turn = -90-20*time1+20*time2;
+    child.tilt = 10*time1;
     :

     scene.rotation.y = rad(30*time1);
 }
 ```

 To make the animation loop faster, all constant rotations should be defined outside *animate*.
-Also, if a rotation changing in the loop, there is no need to set it up outside the loop.
+Also, if a rotation is changing in the loop, there is no need to set it up outside the loop.

 ### Working with postures

-A posture could be extracted from a figure with the `getPosture()` method.
-It returns an object with fields `version` for the posture data format version, and `data` &ndash; a nested array for joint angles.
-The `setPosture(posture)` method is used to push a posture to a figure.
+A posture could be extracted from a figure with the `posture` property.
+It contains an object with fields `version` for the posture data format version, and `data` &ndash; a nested array for joint angles.
+The `posture` property can be used to to push a posture to a figure.

+There is alternative `postureString` property to get or set the posture as a string.
+Converting the posture to and from a string is done with `JSON.stringify` and `JSON.parse`.

 Postures could be blended via Euler interpolation (i.e. linear interpolation of Euler angels).
 The class method `blend(posture0,posture1,k)`, mixes the initial *posture0* and the final *posture1* with a coefficient *k*&in;[0,1].
 When *k*=0 the result is *posture0*, when *k*=1 the result is *posture1*, when *k* is between 0 and 1 the result is a posture between *posture0* and *posture1*.
 The following example blends the posture of one figure and copies it to another figure ([live example](https://boytchev.github.io/mannequin.js/examples/example-posture-blend.html)):